litmuschaos/litmus/mkdocs/docs/experiments/categories/vmware/vm-poweroff.md

 ## Default Validations

 ??? info "View the default validations"
-    - VM instance should be in healthy state.
+    - VM should be in healthy state.

 ## Minimal RBAC configuration example (optional)